Inaugural Convergence

 Established in 1983, National Travel & Tourism Week is an annual tradition when the U.S. Travel Association and the entire industry come together to celebrate the power of travel as an economic driver for the U.S. economy.
 This year’s event marks its 40th anniversary and the theme is moving #travelforward whereby we are spotlighting travel’s essential role in stimulating economic growth, cultivating diverse communities, creating fresh job opportunities, inspiring new businesses, and uniting millions of Americans in a fundamental connection—travel.

 Tourism is the leading service export for the Treasure State.
-In 2021, Montana played host to 12.5 million non-resident visitors who spent $5.15B.
+In 2022, Montana played host to 12.5 million non-resident visitors who spent $5.15B.
 This contributed $387 million in state and local taxes according to the UM Institute for Tourism and Recreation Research (ITRR), which supported approximately 47,800 jobs, the study estimates, a figure associated with $1.3B in direct labor income.
+Estimates for 2022 show 12.5 million visitors came and spent $5.82B and supported 43,900 jobs.

 Montana’s outdoor recreation heritage and brand are vital to tourism – both leisure and business travel – and the film industry.
 It’s draw for visitors and residents alike, coupled with its importance for business attraction is undeniable.
 Outdoor recreation makes up a substantial component of Montana’s economy, generating $2.5 billion of annual gross domestic product (GDP) and accounting for 4.4% of total GDP in 2021 per the Montana Department of Labor & Industry.
 Only Hawaii has a greater concentration of outdoor recreation.
 The sector employs more than 27,000 Montanans, translating to 5.4% of all employment in the state.